-Learn How To Write Serial Fiction
+Learn How to Write Serial Fiction

 Serial fiction is a popular way to publish everything from a short story series to a full-length novel.
 And serializing is a great way to build your audience.
 By using a variety of platforms and means of publishing, you can continually create and expand stories for your fans.